Events/Programs

 The Farmington River Archeology Project: 12,000 Years of Native History

 Free of charge.
-Click here to register at the Simsbury Public Library website.
+Register online at the Simsbury Public Library website.

 SATURDAY, May 3